TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/pruicss_pwm_epwm_sync.md

-# PRUICSS PWM EPWM SYNC {#EXAMPLE_PRUICSS_PWM_EPWM_SYNC}
+# PRU-ICSS PWM EPWM SYNC {#EXAMPLE_PRUICSS_PWM_EPWM_SYNC}

 [TOC]

 # Introduction

-This example generates a signal for a specified period and duty cycle using PRUICSS PWM and SOC EPWM.
+This example generates a signal for a specified period and duty cycle using PRU-ICSS PWM and SOC EPWM.
 The period and duty cycle can be configured by the user.

-The example Uses PRUICSSG0 PWM module and does below
+The example Uses PRU-ICSSG0 PWM module and does below

 - Configures EPWM0_CHANNEL_A to generate a 1KHz signal with 25% duty cycle
 - Configures EPWM0_SYNC_OUT to output high when SOC EPWM PERIOD VAL reaches zero